Mark Oakley: Other interests

 Oakley was Chair of the Civil Liberties Trust and a Director of Liberty (Liberty), and is currently Patron of Tell MAMA and an ambassador for Stop Hate UK.
 He received one of the first National Hate Crime Awards in 2016.
 He is a visiting lecturer in the Theology and Religious Studies Department at King's College London and was appointed a visiting scholar of Sarum College in 2017.
 He was also President of the Shropshire Horticultural Society, when it organised the Shrewsbury Flower Show for 2014.

+In April 2025, he was elected a Fellow of the Society of Antiquaries of London (FSA).

+Personal life

+Oakley is in a civil partnership with Nicholas Laws.